Code-Institute-Submissions/milestone3/README.md

 <br>

 ### Final Scoring
 In the file **scoring_test.py**, I have run five unit tests to calculate the final scoring of the game.
-The is the score that will be printed out after the game is completed.
+This is the score that will be printed out after the game is completed.
 This code will then be placed into the **python_console_game.py** file.
+After some consideration, I decided A better gaming experience would be to have every 3rd pass take off a life.
+Therefore I have adjusted the code in **python_console_game.py** to only calculate the final score using correct answers and number of lives left.
+I will also include a function that will count every time a question is passed and take off a life every third pass.

 <br>